-Dr Alice Donald is a Senior Lecturer in the Department of Law and Politics, Leader of the PhD programme in Law and Co-chair of Ethics for the School of Law.
+Dr Alice Donald is Associate Professor of Human Rights Law in the Department of Law and Politics, and Director of Learning, Teaching and Quality and co-Chair of Ethics for the School of Law.

 Alice previously worked as a commissioner, editor and broadcast journalist with the BBC World Service (1991-2005).

 Senor Fellow of the Higher Education Academy

-Module leader: Year 2 LLB and BA – UK and European Human Rights Law
+Module leader: Year 2 LLB and BA Law – UK and European Human Rights Law

 Module leader: LLM – European Human Rights Law and Practice